jawadatgithub/Evil-In-AI/README.md

 ## Definitions

 ### What is evil?
 Human uses the term 'Evil' broadly to describe anything that cause sadness or even broadly anything negatively touch the happiness.
-So in this regard, any machine quite often called evil if its buggy, malfunctioning or even misused by the user!
+So, in this regard, any machine quite often called evil if its buggy, malfunctioning or even misused by the user!

 ### Who created the evil?
 Answering this question and related questions, depends on religion context, I answered that (based on my understanding) in separate document [MetaEvil][indexMetaEvil].